claviska/SimpleImage/readme.md

 ### Utility Methods

-The following methods are not chainable, because they return information about the image you're working with:
+The following methods are not chainable, because they return information about the image you're working with or output the image directly to the browser:

 	// Get info about the original image (before any changes were made)
 	//